mrbusche/matthewbusche.com/_posts/2015-01-10-converting-roman-numerals-to-numbers-using-coldfusion.md

       }
     }

-It&#8217;s simple enough that you should be able to add each roman numeral and it&#8217;s number into the mapping and this should theoretically work for any roman numeral, but I only tested up to 2000.
+It's simple enough that you should be able to add each roman numeral and it's number into the mapping and this should theoretically work for any roman numeral, but I only tested up to 2000.
 This assumes that you have entered a valid roman numeral that can be translated to 1-2000.

-The tests are written in MXUnit, so it&#8217;s a lot of repetition.
-I&#8217;ll be following up with a groovy example using spock that should have a much cleaner looking test.
-I&#8217;ve attached the test file and additionally have submitted this to cflib for approval.
+The tests are written in MXUnit, so it's a lot of repetition.
+I'll be following up with a groovy example using spock that should have a much cleaner looking test.
+I've attached the test file and additionally have submitted this to cflib for approval.

-You can download the test <a href="https://mrbusche.com/blog/enclosures/testRoman.txt" target="_blank">here</a> if you&#8217;re so inclined.
+You can download the test <a href="https://mrbusche.com/blog/enclosures/testRoman.txt" target="_blank">here</a> if you're so inclined.